 Just like that, the evilness of AI is entirely determined by the way it is used.

-Now, because it is a potentially powerful as well as a potentially desctructive tool, and because we’re still busy trying to harness it, it is often attributed to having a mind of its own.
+Now, because it is a potentially powerful as well as a potentially destructive tool, and because we’re still busy trying to harness it, it is often attributed to having a mind of its own.

 It hasn’t.